-Dear Raider Student Body,
+Raiders,

-Welcome to Glenbard South High School.
-You are officially an important part of an excellent school.
-In order to have an excellent school we must have common agreements and expectations which you will read about in this handbook.
-These agreements and expectations bring us together to form a strong community where we learn together, grow together, push ourselves to be better, try new things in order to learn more about ourselves and the world around us and make our community a better place.
-Remember to leave Glenbard South a better place than when you arrived.
-If you can do these things, you will continue our tradition of excellence and be a part of something bigger than yourself while making memories that will last a lifetime.
-Our entire community is here to support you and wants to help you become the best version of yourself possible.
+Welcome to Glenbard South High School!
+We are looking forward to supporting you in your journey for personal growth and excellence over the next four years.
+Excellent schools establish common goals, agreements and expectations for students, staff and our community.
+This handbook is where you can see the basic expectations for all students.
+These agreements and expectations bring us together to form a strong community where we learn together, grow together, challenge ourselves to be better, challenge ourselves to try new things with the ultimate goal of learning more about ourselves and the world around us.
+Doing this helps to make our community a better place.

+This is YOUR school community, and it is about our collective Raider community.
+We can only achieve excellence together.
+Think about how you can leave Glenbard South a better school than when you arrived.
+By doing so, you will continue our tradition of excellence and be a part of something bigger than yourself, all while making memories that will last a lifetime.

+Our entire community is here to support you and we want to help you become the best version of yourself possible.
 Don't ever be afraid to ask for help.
 Remember, Raiders are Better Together!